Hate Crimes and How to Report Them

 What is a hate crime?

 Any crime motivated by hostility/bias to the victim due to personal characteristics of a protected class.
+A person commits a bias motivated crime if, with the intent to intimidate or harass another person because of a protected class, that person:

 What is a protected class?